Nemesis (DC Comics): Thomas Andrew Tresser

 After his involvement with the Suicide Squad and the Shadow Fighters ended, he apparently met his end - again - in the pages of Catwoman.
 In Superman Secret Files 2004, Nemesis was revealed to be alive and well, impersonating Sarge Steel and apparently working for a shadowy Cabal.
 Furthermore, in the last issue of the second volume of Suicide Squad the then-current team's erstwhile leader Sgt.
 Rock is revealed to have been an impostor.
 Given the events of the Superman Secret Files, "Rock" may well have been Nemesis for some or all of his appearances with the Squad.
 The story of what happened to Nemesis between his 'death' in Catwoman and subsequent reappearance in Superman Secret Files has not yet been told.

 One Year Later after the events of Infinite Crisis, Nemesis is seen aiding government agent Diana Prince, Wonder Woman in disguise, in the rescue of Donna Troy from several of the Amazon's villains.
 Nemesis is part of the newly re-opened Department of Metahuman Affairs under Sarge Steel.

 Around this time, Nemesis assists in saving the life of the second Maxi-Man.
-Shortly before the events of the Amazons Attack limited series, Nemesis questions the detainment of Wonder Woman by the D.M.A. and goes against orders to rescue her.
+Shortly before the events of the Amazons Attack limited series, Nemesis questions the detainment of Wonder Woman by the D.M.A. and defies orders to rescue her.
 He uncovers a plot by the villain Circe to trick the U.S. government into destroying Themyscira under false pretenses.
 During the Amazon counterattack, he is stung by several gigantic Stygian Killer Hornets, native to the Amazon Nation.
 Wonder Woman risks her life by traveling to Themyscira for an antidote and revives Nemesis back into health.

 Shortly thereafter, Nemesis is again wounded in battle.
 While he is recovering in the hospital, Wonder Woman begins courting Tresser, in the traditional Amazon manner.
-After formally meeting her mother Queen Hippolyta, he is inducted as a member of the Amazon race despite being a male.
+After formally meeting her mother Hippolyta, he is inducted as an Amazon despite being a male.
 He is given the title of Sir Thomas of Cleveland and given the ranking of Guardsman.
 Tom ends any potential relationship aside of friendship with Diana once he discovers that she does not truly love him but instead wanted to use him to create a family.

 In the Final Crisis Aftermath: Escape storyline, Tresser is kidnapped and "reprogrammed" by the Global Peace Agency.
 He then appears in Nemesis: The Imposters, battling false versions of the DC Universe.

 During the Heroes in Crisis storyline, Nemesis checked into Sanctuary to deal with the stress of his vigilante work.
 It is unknown if Nemesis was killed in the unexpected attack or not.